-given by $CRF = \Delta N = \Delta S - \Delta R$ at the top of the atmosphere (TOA), where Δ is the difference between the all-sky (cloudy sky) and clear-sky radiative fluxes.
-Positive (negative) CRF indicates that clouds radiatively heat (cool) the Earth-atmosphere system [Cess et al., 1997].
-CRF contains two components, the longwave (LW) CRF = $-\Delta R$, which is the difference of TOA outgoing longwave radiation (OLR) between cloudy sky and clear sky, and shortwave (SW) CRF = ΔS , which is the difference of TOA net incoming solar radiation between cloudy sky and clear sky.
+We define the net radiative flux as N = S - R, where S is the net incoming solar flux, defined as positive downward, and R is the outgoing terrestrial flux, defined as positive upward.
+Cloud radiative forcing is given by $CRF = \Delta N = \Delta S - \Delta R$ at the top of the atmosphere (TOA), where Δ is the difference between the all-sky (cloudy sky) and clear-sky radiative fluxes.
+Positive (negative) CRF indicates that clouds radiatively heat (cool) the earth-atmosphere system (Cess et al. 1997).
+CRF contains two components, the LW CRF = $-\Delta R$, which is the difference of TOA outgoing longwave radiation (OLR) between cloudy sky and clear sky, and SW CRF = ΔS , which is the difference of TOA net incoming solar radiation between cloudy sky and clear sky.
 LW CRF is generally positive since clouds trap the outgoing longwave radiation in the atmosphere like greenhouse gases.
 SW CRF is generally negative since clouds reflect more incoming solar radiation back to space than they absorb.
-The LW CRF and SW CRF are presented in Figures 10 and 11, respectively, in the same format as in Figure 6.
-We derived the observed climatological CRF components from the Earth Radiation Budget Experiment (ERBE) measurements from 1985 through 1989, which were provided by the NASA Langley Research Center, Earth Observing System Data Information System (EOSDIS) Distributed Active Archive Center.
+The LW CRF and SW CRF are presented in Figs. A-10 and A-11, respectively, in the same format as in Fig. A-6.
+We derived the observed climatological CRF components from the ERBE measurements from 1985 through 1989, which were provided by the NASA Langley Research Center, EOSDIS Distributed Active Archive Center.

-Over regions covered by clouds, the height of the cloud tops greatly influences the magnitude of the LW CRF [Cess et al., 1997].
-Generally, the model simulates well the geographical distribution and seasonal variation of the LW CRF, except between 40°S and 60°S, where the model does not simulate cloud cover well (Figure 8).
+The height of the cloud tops greatly influences the magnitude of the LW CRF (Cess et al. 1997).
+Generally, the model simulates well the geographical distribution and seasonal variation of the LW CRF, except between 40°S and 60°S, where the model does not simulate cloud cover well (Fig. A-8).
 The maximum LW CRF in the tropics and its north-south shift from month to month along with the ITCZ are in good agreement with the observations.

 When tuning the model, special attention was given to the simulation of the OLR over the warm-pool region, where a regional minimum OLR occurs over the high-SST surface because of the low emission temperature at the top of convective clouds.
-Wang and Schlesinger [1995, 1999] found that in order to correctly simulate the tropical intrascasonal oscillation using the UIUC 11-layer AGCM with any of the three convection schemes (the UIUC GCM's cumulus-convection scheme that includes a modified Arakawa and Schubert [1974] penetrative convection scheme and a mid-level convection scheme at the top of the scheme at the top of the scheme top of the scheme at the top of top of the top of top of the top of to
+Wang and Schlesinger (1995, 1999) found that in order to correctly simulate the tropical intra-seasonal oscillation using the UIUC 11-layer AGCM with any of the three convection schemes - the UIUC GCM's cumulus-convection scheme that includes a modified Arakawa-Schubert (1974) penetrative convection scheme and a mid-level convection scheme (Oh 1989), Kuo's (1974) scheme, and Manabe et al.'s (1965) moist convective adjustment scheme - a large relative-humidity criterion, usually greater than 80%, must be applied as a threshold for the onset of convection.
+However, when this constraint was applied to the 24-layer ST-GCM, the simulated penetrating convection in the tropics was too weak and the cloud tops were too low.
+This led to a 20 to 30 W/m2 higher-than-observed OLR in the warm-pool region and the resulting LW CRF was too small.
+It is found that for the 24-layer ST-GCM a relative-humidity criterion of 50% best reproduces the observed LW CRF over the tropics.
+This criterion also yields a better simulation of the observed geographical distributions of precipitation and clouds, especially the distinct land-ocean contrast of cloud cover in the northern-hemisphere mid-latitudes.
+The effect of this revised criterion on the 24-layer ST-GCM's ability to simulate the tropical intra-seasonal oscillation remains to be analyzed.